parseshyam/slack-form/README.md

 ##### 4. `setFormValues`

-You can set your initial formValues before you render your modal with this method, here keys will be the **"key"** you defined in your actual form.blocks array
+You can set your initial form values before you render your modal with this method, Here keys will be the **"key"** you defined in your actual form blocks array.

 ```javascript
 const { setFormValues, renderModal } = SlackFormManager.create(form, stateValues);